juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 Original MacPro 5,1 (2010) [PSU](https://en.wikipedia.org/wiki/Power_supply_unit_(computer)) is [80 Plus Platinum](https://en.wikipedia.org/wiki/80_Plus#Efficiency_level_certifications) "Better than Gold", </br>
 and smaller vs. standard ATX PSU of the same power rating 900w </br>

-IF replace with 80 Plus Titanium: Efficiency will increase & power consumption lower -20w idle, -40w-50w under load. </br>
+IF replace with 80 Plus Titanium: </br>
+Efficiency will increase & power consumption lowers -20w idle, -40w-50w under load. </br>
-IF replace with 80 Plus Gold: Efficiency will lower & power consumption increase +20w from Platinum, and +40w from Titanium Idle. </br>
+IF replace with 80 Plus Gold: </br>
+Efficiency will lower & power consumption increase +20w from Platinum, and +40w from Titanium Idle. </br>

-replacing with an [standard ATX PSU](https://en.wikipedia.org/wiki/ATX#Power_supply) is possible but complex... </br>
+replacing with [Standard ATX PSU](https://en.wikipedia.org/wiki/ATX#Power_supply) is possible but complex... </br>
 is better to replace with a [SFF "Small Form Factor"](https://en.wikipedia.org/wiki/Small_form_factor_PC) </br>
 Modular PSU "cables can be removed" </br>
 because the PSU Fan is Not on the PSU, its on the Case / Chassis, </br>
 There was a [Fanless SFF-L PSU](https://www.youtube.com/watch?v=gnkaMFQ14TU&t=25s) Discontinued, may work.. without removing the Fan grill, </br>
 but the problem is running the cables to the lower chamber. </br>
-the only way is on the bottom wall, and front. </br>
+the only way is on the front bottom wall. </br>

 [SilverStonetek](https://www.silverstonetek.com/en/product/power-supplies/?filter=SFX_SFXL) has nice SFF-L models. </br>

-Mac Pro 5,1 case has a compartment and a metallic grid that holds the 120mm PSU fan, </br>
+Mac Pro 5,1 case has a top compartment and a metallic grid that holds the 120mm PSU fan, </br>
 separates the DVD area in the front, from the PSU area on the Back,  </br>
 if want to fit an standard size ATX PSU </br>
 requires to remove the metallic grid that holds the 120mm 12v DC fan.  </br>